 - Serevent Diskus is not to be used in place of a corticosteroid.
 If you are using a corticosteroid medicine for asthma, do not stop or reduce the dose unless your doctor tells you to.

 - Talk with your doctor or pharmacist about all of your asthma medicines and how to use them.
 Your doctor may make changes to your asthma-control medicines once your asthma is well controlled.
 Do not start, stop, or change the dose of any asthma medicine unless your doctor tells you to.

 - Serevent Diskus may sometimes cause severe breathing problems right after you use a dose.
-If this happens, use your short-acting bronchodilator.
+If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

 - Diabetes patients - Serevent Diskus may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.